-About the author

-Felice Arena is the author and creator of many popular and award-winning children's books for all ages, including the acclaimed historical adventures The Boy and the Spy and Fearless Frederic, the bestselling Specky Magee books and the popular Andy Roid and Sporty Kids series.
+Frederic looks at them with envy.
+And then looks down at his skinny legs.
+Perhaps one day he will be strong as they are.
+About the author Felice Arena is the author and creator of many popular and award-winning children's books for all ages, including the acclaimed historical adventures The Boy and the Spy and Fearless Frederic, the bestselling Specky Magee books and the popular Andy Roid and Sporty Kids series.
+ISBN: 9780143786757 RRP: \$16.99 Pages: 176

-Don't miss

-Felice's other

-historical novels,

-Fearless

-Frederic

-and A

-Great

-Escape

-ISBN: 9780143309284 RRP: \$16.99 Pages: 176